 And finally, only miserable people don’t wish the best for others!

-While none of these things are great secrets, they can be difficult life lessons to learn and accept, and even harder to live by.
+While none of these things are great secrets, along with the knowledge that your happiness is your own responsibility, they can be difficult life lessons to learn and accept, and even harder to live by.
 That’s why journaling is so incredibly powerful – it helps to keep you laser-focused in terms of self-awareness, and facilitates the process of analysis and self-improvement.

 Ultimately, it can help to being peace to an otherwise chaotic life.